serverless/serverless/docs/dashboard/monitoring/README.md

 <!-- DOCS-SITE-LINK:END -->

-# Insights
+# Monitoring

-Serverless Insights help you monitor, develop and optimize your serverless application by providing key metrics and alerts.
+Serverless Monitoring help you monitor, develop and optimize your serverless application by providing key metrics and alerts.

 ## Installing

-Insights are enabled by default when you deploy a Service using the Serverless Framework CLI.
+Monitoring is enabled by default when you deploy a Service using the Serverless Framework CLI.

 ### Configuration